On the algebraic numbers computable by some generalized Ehrenfest urns: Limiting behavior of urns

-where $A,B >0$ may depend on $k,f,\eps,t_0$ but not on $n$. \end{prop} \begin{proof} As this proposition can be seen as an instance of the general theory of large deviations for Markov processes, sometimes known as Kurtz's Theorem (see \cite{Sch}), we only outline the main ideas of the proof.
+\end{prop} \begin{proof} As this proposition can be seen as an instance of the general theory of large deviations for Markov processes, sometimes known as Kurtz's Theorem (see \cite{Sch}), we only outline the main ideas of the proof.

 For sake of conciseness we set $X_k:=X^{(n)}_k$ and introduce the classical martingale